adslbarxatov/Randomaze/README.md

 - ***Map section types***.
 Supports “all types”, “only under sky” and “only inside the room” variants.
 - ***Enemies permissions line***.
 Consists of flags of monsters that will be allowed on maps.
 - ***Button mode flag***.
 Adds the button to the map.
 This button must be found and pressed to open the exit gate.
 - ***Two floors flag***.
 Adds the second floor to the map with some balconies and enemies.
-Also makes barnacles available
+Also makes barnacles available.
+- ***Allow items on the second floor***.
+Permit the generation of items for balconies.

 &nbsp;